See More

 What can cause PAH?

-PAH is a rare disease, and not all causes are known.
 While PAH can affect people at any age, the average patient is diagnosed in their late 40s.
-Although anyone can develop PAH, it affects almost 4 times as many women as men.7
+Although anyone can develop PAH, it affects almost 4 times as many women as men.

-PAH Cause8 Description
+PAH Cause Description

 Idiopathic Idiopathic means the cause is unknown